fenago/tableau-intermediate/lab-guides/md/Lab_8.md

 #### How to do it..

-In this recipe, we\'re playing around with snow data for Snowbird, a ski resort in Utah.
+In this lab, we\'re playing around with snow data for Snowbird, a ski resort in Utah.
 Open packaged workbook ski fall animation to follow along, `ski fall animation.twbx` and
 `Snowbird - Utah.csv`: